Yangobears/designgarden/docs/case-studies/🧪 Spotify Case Study.md

 ## 🔦 UX Research

 ### Competitor Benchmarking

+To answer the question, we started the research by performing usability audits on OpenTable's review flow and comparing it with other platforms'.

 By comparing OpenTable and TripAdvisor in depth and identifying pain points and wow moments for both platforms, we gained insights on the strengths and weaknesses of each platform.
 The exercise also gave us inpirations on how might we improve OpenTable's review system for better usability and customer delight.